John Murray Forbes (diplomat)

 John Murray Forbes (1771 – June 14, 1831) was an American diplomat.
 He served as the Chargé d'Affaires to the Republic of Buenos Aires from 1825 to 1831.

 Early life

 John Murray Forbes was born in 1771.

 Career

-Forbes served as American consul in Copenhagen, Hamburg and Statin from 1801 to 1819.
+Forbes served as the American consul in Copenhagen, Hamburg and Stettin from 1801 to 1819.
 He owned the country house America outside Copenhagen and constructed an American-style windmill known as America Mill at the site in 1814.

 He served as the Chargé d'Affaires to the Republic of Buenos Aires (later United States Ambassador to Argentina) from 1825 to 1831.

 Later career

 In 1825 he was elected a Fellow of the American Academy of Arts and Sciences and a member of the American Antiquarian Society.

 Death

 Forbes died on June 14, 1831, in Buenos Aires.